veresvit/mobx_observer_widgets/mobx_observer_widgets/README.md

 Simplified observing of values through MobX store in Flutter.

 ## Introduction
-This library helps developers who use MobX for state management to flattern their widget tree.
+This library helps developers who use MobX for state management to flatten their widget tree.

 ## Example

-#### Regular use od MobX in Flutter
+#### Regular use of MobX in Flutter
     Observer(
 	    builder: (context) =>  Text(
 		    '${counter.counter}',